Why move to Argentina?

 A country where soccer is the religion and BBQ is the national cuisine.
-A country whose history weaved so densely you could slice it with a knife.
+A country whose history is weaved so densely and dramatically you could carve it with a knife.

-Within weeks I was planning my first trip or dry run, to see if I could, would or should live there.
+Within weeks a trip and dry run, was booked.
+Could, would or should I live there.

 Is Argentina worth moving to?

 Doing a dry run, whenever you are planning a move abroad is recommended.

 When you spend time in a country for a trial run it’s definitely not a holiday.
 It’s a working vacation.